chelrq/SpotifyDashboard/README.md

 - Changing top limits (currently 20)
 - Adding recommendation API calls
-- Data dashboard with more statistics
+- Data dashboard with more statistics (e.g. total listening time)
    - Requires manual download via `https://www.spotify.com/us/account/privacy/`
    - Requires additional wait time

+## Disclaimer

+This project is not affiliated with or endorsed by Spotify.
+It is a personal project built using the [Spotify Web API](https://developer.spotify.com/documentation/web-api/).

+Spotify is a registered trademark of Spotify AB.

 ## License